The 3rd Annual Grid Modernization Forum,

 In-Depth Education, Focused Networking:

-A careful balance of in-depth presentations together with ample time for networking made this Forum an ideal opportunity to learn the very latest advances and establish relationships with key executives.
+A careful balance of in-depth presentations together with ample time for networking make this Forum an ideal opportunity to learn the very latest advances and establish relationships with key executives.

 Reality-Based Success Strategies:

-The emphasis throughout the conference was on the real-world, demonstrated potential of innovative technologies and best practices for delivering cost savings, integrating renewables, driving efficiency, and maximizing customer service flexibility.
+The emphasis throughout the conference is on the real-world, demonstrated potential of innovative technologies and best practices for delivering cost savings, integrating renewables, driving efficiency, and maximizing customer service flexibility.